Wine appellations

 Sauternes AOC

-Bordeaux AOC
+Bordeaux

 The world’s greatest sweet wine appellation.
 Sémillon-Sauvignon Blanc affected by noble rot (Botrytis cinerea).
 Home to Château d’Yquem, the only Premier Cru Supérieur.